-Users can enable or disable translation of web pages in browsers at any time in the Widen Collective.
-Though it's not recommended by Widen as a best practice due to inconsistencies in translations, the service is available if English is not a user's preferred language.
+You can enable or disable translation of web pages in browsers at any time in the Widen Collective.
+Though we don't recommend it as a best practice due to inconsistencies in translations, the service is available if English is not your preferred language.

 Chrome, Safari, and IE use Google Translate to translate web pages.